Naetw/CTF-pwn-tips/README.md

 0x7fffffffdd20: 0x4141414141414141      0x0000555555554641
 ```

-* If there is a `printf` or `puts` that used to output the buf, it will output until NULL byte.
+* If there is a `printf` or `puts` which is used to output the buf, it will output until NULL byte.
 * In this case, we can get `'A'*41 + '\x46\x55\x55\x55\x55'` instead of just our input `'A'*41`

 * fread(stdin, buf, 1, 41)